ahammel/code-review-checklist/code-review-checklist.md

 3. To improve the knowledge and skill of *the reviewer*, as well as the author.

-The checklist was originally developped for use in the Assembly Pipeline Analysis working group at the [Genome Sciences Centre](http://www.bcgsc.ca).

 ## Table of Contents

 * Code Review Best Practice